Jack-Herron/STM32-Skipper/Arduino/README.md

 ### Arduino Compatabilty

----

 #### One of the great features of the Skipper is its ability to work with the Arduino IDE.
-A download is required to get you on your way.
+A few downloads are required to get you on your way.

 ---

 ### What is the purpose of this branch?

----

 #### This directory includes examples and libraries to get you started using your Skipper with Arduino.